hosumihaidarius/selenium-assessment/README.md

-# Automation tests using Selenium
+# Automation Tests using Selenium